 P: Just talk to him – he’s listening.

 Christianity rests on the belief that God is the one who comes to us: ‘But God proves his love for us in that while we still were sinners Christ died for us.’
 (Romans 5:8), ‘We love because he first loved us.’
 (1 John 4:19).
 It is God’s initiative, God’s move that makes this happen.
-God is not sitting, twiddling her divine thumbs, waiting for us to turn up.
+God is not sitting, twiddling their divine thumbs, waiting for us to turn up.
 God is here, in our midst.
-And yet, whilst I believe that this is true, the patient’s response to the dentist’s final question, ‘And how am I meant to come to God?’
-Poses some other difficulties.
+And yet, while I believe that this is true, the patient’s response to the dentist’s final question, ‘And how am I meant to come to God?’ poses some other difficulties.

 I do believe that God listens.
 I do believe that God cares.
 But as I have written in a previous post,

-I don’t know why some people believe they’ve had a religious experience when they didn’t want one, whilst some people really want a religious experience and have yet to receive it.
+I don’t know why some people believe they’ve had a religious experience when they didn’t want one, while some people really want a religious experience and have yet to receive it.
 I don’t know why the universe is chaotic.
 I don’t know why such lovely people die of cancer.
 I don’t know why millions of people die of starvation and disease each year.
 I don’t know why, if a God exists, that God doesn’t just sort all this out this instant.
 These are difficult questions; questions that make the writing of some blog post seem absolutely meaningless.
 But even though I cannot give someone a life-changing religious experience, even though I cannot stop a tsunami, even though I cannot feed all who hunger and even though I cannot answer these questions in a neatly-packaged way, I know that this world and the people therein are beautiful and God has called me to give of myself for others in love, despite my lack of love and my lack of ability.

 I know that this is not a resolution to the logical challenges facing Christians who maintain that God is omnipresent, omnipotent and omnibenevolent, but in light of the reality of suffering in our world, I believe that those who have faith should tread very lightly when arguing for God’s existence to those who—without us even being aware—have tried very hard to call out and listen for God.
-The video above seems to imply that God is just a phone call away, but it does not balance that belief out with the reality that billions of suffering people who have cried out for the aid of a higher power have not received the answer that we of faith so take for granted.
+The video above seems to imply that God is just a phone call away, but it does not balance that belief out with the reality that billions of suffering people who have cried out for the aid of a higher power have not received the answer that people of faith so take for granted.
 For this reason, someone might see this video and be unnecessarily hurt.
 This is why this video rubs me the wrong way.

 A life of belief in God is not always cushy.
 It’s never easy.
 The only concrete thing I believe with this regard is that, through Jesus, God empathises with human suffering and wants people who call themselves followers of Christ to help ease it.
 One way we can do that is to train up more dentists in order that they might ‘show the love of Christ by offering dental relief to those in need around the world.’